How to Run a Weekly Business Review: The 90-Minute System That Prevents 80% of Business Fires

 Mistake 1: Skipping When “Too Busy”

-Revenue’s good.
-Projects are shipping.
-The week feels productive.
-The review gets skipped because “everything’s fine.”
+What it looks like: Revenue’s good, projects are shipping, the week feels productive, and the review gets skipped because “everything’s fine.”

-Two weeks later, you realize revenue dropped 25%, a key client went quiet, and a system broke 10 days ago, causing silent degradation.
+Two weeks later, you realize revenue dropped 25%, a key client went quiet, and a system actually broke 10 days ago, causing silent degradation.

 When you’re busy, that’s exactly when you need the review most.